 Creepage and clearance distances, surface condition

 In addition to measurements, visual inspections are essential: cracks, chipped potting compounds, undermined sealing faces, carbonization, deposited cement laitance, or metallic dust can bridge creepage paths and promote leakage currents.
 Cleaning and protecting surfaces contribute significantly to insulation safety.
+Where applicable, verify mechanical fastening and terminal torque to prevent micro-movement and tracking.

 Practical influencing factors